 You want your puppy to stay cozy in their crate (or around the house), so a dog bed is always a good idea.
 Choose something comfortable, soft, but durable.
 Puppies can be rough on their possessions.
 If your pup is currently staying with other members of their litter, pick up a blanket.
 This way, you can rub the blanket on the littermates.
 When you get home, the blanket will carry the scent those first nights in your home.
 It’s an extra dash of comfort.

 Puppies need to eat and drink.
 And you need to put that food and water in something.
 You CAN use bowls you have around the house, but it’s better to pick up a set that belongs strictly to your dog.
-Ceramic, stainless steel, or stoneware work best.
+Ceramic, stainless steel, or stoneware works best.
 They’re sturdy AND dishwasher-safe, which means they can get cleaned and sterilized.
 You’ll often find them with a non-slip bottom, too, which helps your eager pup from sliding the bowls all over the kitchen floor.
 If you have a giant dog breed, look at elevated dog bowls.
 You’ll create less of a pinch on their neck when they eat.
 You can also consider an automated water fountain to provide the cleanest water options.

 You’ll find endless food options.
-Ideally, you want to go for a high-quality puppy food until the age of six months.
+Ideally, you want to go for high-quality puppy food until the age of six months.
 (Then you can transition to an adult food) However, talk to the person you’re getting the puppy from and ask what the current diet is.
 You’ll want a SMALL bag of that to mix with your chosen diet.
 Otherwise, your new puppy will end up with an upset stomach.
 Preparing for a puppy means going that extra mile to keep tummies happy.

 Even if you plan to spend every waking moment home with your new puppy, you need to supply mental stimulation.
 But this is the fun part of preparing for a puppy!
 You get to pick out toys for your new fuzzy face.
 And, yes, you want more than one.

 You definitely need a chew toy to promote PROPER chewing behavior.
 It’ll also start your kiddo on the road to proper dental health.
 But then look for different textures and shapes.
 And consider a few puzzle toys to challenge that puppy brain.
 You want entertainment for your pup between those crucial naps.
-Variety allows for development in the canine brain.
+The variety allows for development in the canine brain.
 (Besides, who wants ONE toy?)

 And since you don’t want a lot of clutter, get a toy box.
 Your puppy will learn where those toys go – and maybe even how to put them away!